cseanburns/systems-librarianship/src/4a-installing-the-apache-web-server.md

 We can also acquire the system's [private IP address][private_ip_wiki] using the `ip a` command.
 There are different address ranges for the private networks.
-On your home network, your private IP address for a your laptop or phone might begin with `192.168.x.x`.
+On your home network, your private IP address for your laptop or phone might begin with `192.168.x.x`.
-On our virtual instances, the address will begin with the number **10** and look like `10.128.0.99`.
+On our virtual instances, the address often begins with the number **10** and looks like `10.128.0.99`, though this can vary by network.
 The difference deals with the size of the private networks.
-In any case, to use the private IP address with `w3m` from the virtual machine's command line, we run, assuming private IP address for my local machine is `10.128.0.99`:
+In any case, to use the private IP address with `w3m` from the virtual machine's command line, we run, assuming the private IP address for my local machine is `10.128.0.99`:

 ```
 w3m 10.128.0.99
 ```

-If `apache2` installed and started correctly, you should see the following text:
+If `apache2` is installed and started correctly, you should see the following text:

 **Apache2 Ubuntu Default Page**
 **It works!**